When Should Selfish Miners Double-Spend?: Mining Strategies and Definitions

 \subsection{Double-Spend Events}

-Here, we rigorously define the events related to a double-spending attack. \begin{definition} {\normalfont \textbf{($\boldsymbol{k}$-Confirmation rule)}} A block is said to be confirmed according to the $k$-confirmation rule if it is part of a longest public chain and $k$-deep, \textit{i.e.}, there are at least $k-1$ public blocks mined on top of it in this longest chain. \end{definition} \begin{definition} {{\normalfont \textbf{(Double-Spend Events\footnote{{It is worth mentioning that according to the adversarial action space we consider in this paper, the occurrence of the event \textit{Service} implies that $\mathsf{B'}$ is never confirmed, \textit{i.e.}, only $\mathsf{B}$ is confirmed, although an unrestricted state/action space does not exclude such an instance.
+Here, we rigorously define the events related to a double-spending attack. \begin{definition} {\normalfont \textbf{($\boldsymbol{k}$-Confirmation rule)}} A block is said to be confirmed according to the $k$-confirmation rule if it is part of a longest public chain and at least $k$-deep, \textit{i.e.}, there are at least $k-1$ public blocks mined on top of it in this longest chain. \end{definition} \begin{definition} {\normalfont \textbf{(Double-Spend Events)} Consider an honest block $\mathsf{B}$ and an adversarial block $\mathsf{B'}$ at the same height.
+We consider three disjoint events regarding the confirmation of $\mathsf{B}$ and $\mathsf{B'}$: \begin{enumerate} \item {\textbf{Service}} If $\mathsf{B}$ is confirmed and makes it into the offset chain, we call the event \textit{Service}. \item {\textbf{Move-Funds}} If $\mathsf{B}$ is never confirmed, we call the event \textit{Move-Funds}. \item {\textbf{Double-Spending}} If $\mathsf{B}$ is confirmed but does not make it into the offset chain, we call the event \textit{Double-Spending}.\footnote{The adversarial block $\mathsf{B'}$ is assumed to contain a transaction where the adversary simply moves some funds between its sybil accounts, whereas the honest block $\mathsf{B}$ is assumed to contain a conflicting transaction where the adversary pays a merchant for some service using the same funds.
+As observed by \cite{optimal-selfish}, Service or Move-Funds events should not be seen as a loss from the perspective of the adversary.

+It is worth mentioning that according to the adversarial action space we consider in this paper, the occurrence of the event \textit{Service} implies that $\mathsf{B'}$ is never confirmed, \textit{i.e.}, only $\mathsf{B}$ is confirmed, although an unrestricted state/action space does not exclude such an instance.
 Similarly, \textit{Move-Funds} implies that only $\mathsf{B'}$ is confirmed and \textit{Double-Spending} implies that first $\mathsf{B}$ is confirmed but then $\mathsf{B'}$ is confirmed and makes into the offset chain.
-These three events exhaust all the possibilities regarding the confirmation of block $\mathsf{B}$ and $\mathsf{B'}$ according to the attacks we consider in this paper.}})}} Consider an honest block $\mathsf{B}$ and an adversarial block $\mathsf{B'}$ at the same height\footnote{{The adversarial block $\mathsf{B'}$ is assumed to contain a transaction where the adversary simply moves some funds between its sybil accounts, whereas the honest block $\mathsf{B'}$ is assumed to contain a conflicting transaction where the adversary pays a merchant for some service using the same funds.
-As observed by \cite{optimal-selfish}, Service or Move-Funds events should not be seen as a loss from the perspective of the adversary.}}.
-We consider three disjoint events regarding the confirmation of $\mathsf{B}$ and $\mathsf{B'}$: \begin{enumerate} \item {\textbf{Service}} If $\mathsf{B}$ is confirmed and makes it into the offset chain, we call the event \textit{Service}. \item {\textbf{Move-Funds}} If $\mathsf{B}$ is never confirmed, we call the event \textit{Move-Funds}. \item {\textbf{Double-Spending}} If $\mathsf{B}$ is confirmed but does not make it into the offset chain, we call the event \textit{Double-Spending}. \end{enumerate}} \end{definition}
+These three events exhaust all the possibilities regarding the confirmation of block $\mathsf{B}$ and $\mathsf{B'}$ according to the attacks we consider in this paper.} \end{enumerate}} \end{definition}